HzaRashid/news_source_objectivity/README.md

  - Vader provides a measure of positivity, negativity, and neutrality of a piece of text, as well as a normalized sum of those metrics, called the 'Compound score'.
 The metric relevant to this project is the Neutral emotion Score, which is expressed as a percentage, with 0 indicating a completely emotional piece of text, and 1 indicating the opposite.

  - So both TextBlob and Vader's measure of objectivity and neutral emotion range between 0 and 1, respectively.
- - As a result, in this project, I calculated the objectivity of a tweet by taking the average of TextBlob's score of objectivity and Vader's score of neutral emotion.
+ - As a result, in this project, I calculate the objectivity of a tweet by taking the average of TextBlob's score of objectivity and Vader's score of neutral emotion.

 - Important to note: neither TextBlob nor Vader are completely accurate – the data in this project is meant to provide a rough estimate of objectivity.